k3emil/knights-tour/README.md

 # Knight's Tour by Reinforcement Learning

-A third solution to the [Knight's tour problem](https://en.wikipedia.org/wiki/Knight%27s_tour), next to backtracking and Warnsdorff's rule (under classic/).
+A third solution to the [Knight's tour problem](https://en.wikipedia.org/wiki/Knight%27s_tour), next to backtracking and Warnsdorff's rule (under classic/ folder).

-The question here is different from those two scripts.
-They implement an algorithm someone already knew.
-This one asks whether an agent can **learn** to complete knight's tours from nothing but reward, in the spirit of AlphaZero learning chess without opening books.
+The question here is whether an agent can **learn** to complete knight's tours from nothing but reward, in the spirit of AlphaZero learning chess without opening books.
 No heuristic is encoded anywhere: not in the reward, not in the observation, not in the move ordering.

-Board size is **6x6**, chosen because a tour exists from all 36 start squares, so the target success rate is a clean 100%.
-(On 3x3 and 4x4 no tour exists at all; on 5x5 and 7x7 colour parity rules out every minority-colour start.
+Board size is **6x6** — the smallest board on which a tour exists from every start square, so the target success rate is a clean 100%.
 See `PLAN.md`.)

 Speed comparison against the other two methods is deliberately out of scope for now.